Cosmic Web Dissection in Fuzzy Dark Matter Cosmologies: Cosmic Web Statistics At High Redshift

-Even though walls experience both inflow and outflow of matter just as filaments, they tend to be described by decreasing mass and volume fractions at both high (Fig. \ref{f_vol_mass_fracs}) and low redshift \citep{Cautun_2014}.
-For CDM, two-dimensional sheets (walls) contain $\sim 5$\% less mass and volume at $z\sim 3.5$ than at $z\sim 5.5$.
-By contrast, filaments tend to keep their mass filling fractions fairly constant \citep[except below redshifts of $z\sim 0.5$,][]{Cautun_2014} across cosmic time while their volume fractions decrease considerably, from around $\sim 23.5$\% at $z\sim 5.5$ to around $\sim 19$\% at $z\sim 3.5$.
+Even though walls experience both inflow and outflow of matter just as filaments, they tend to be described by decreasing mass and volume fractions at both high (Fig. \ref{f_vol_mass_fracs}) and low redshift \citep[also see][]{Cautun_2014}.
+Two-dimensional sheets (walls) contain $\sim 10$\% less mass and volume at $z=1$ than at $z= 5.6$ in both CDM and cFDM.
+By contrast, filaments tend to keep their mass filling fractions fairly constant across cosmic time until $z\sim 3$, below which they start decreasing.
+Their volume fractions decrease gradually, from around $\sim 28$\% at $z= 5.6$ to around $\sim 13$\% at $z=1$.
 This suggests that similar mass fractions get accumulated into fewer, but more massive filaments.
 With the largest share of mass, cosmic filaments play a critical role in the formation of galaxies, co-determining their spin and spatial distribution \citep{Porter_2005, Malavasi_2020, Poudel_2017}.
 It stresses the importance of revisiting standard theories which assume that halo environments in which protogalaxies form play the dominant role in shaping the properties of galaxies \citep{Wilman_2012, Behroozi_2010}.